wuwumaciek/F-Approx/README.md

 - Instead of a^b use a**b
 - For mathematical constant instaed of using e or π use their approximated value
 - Always use functions of x
-- Remember not to approcimate functions around the point that value of function doesn't exist
+- Remember not to approximate functions around the point that value of function doesn't exist

 ## Radius of Convergence
 It's recomended to check radius of convergence on your own in [Desmos](https://www.desmos.com/calculator)